 Throughout its history, the Boyne House spirit has always been strong and at Brooksmithite (as the old boys of Boyne House are known) reunions, the House welcomes back boys who have gone on to a broad spectrum of careers with notable success in the fields of politics, exploration, scientific research and business; a firm foundation on which each of the current Boyne House boarders can build and a history to be proud of.

 The Housemaster of Boyne House is Andrew Straiton.
 Andrew lives in the House with his wife Megan, (a GP) and three children, Freddie, Beatrice and Annabelle.
-Beyond the family feel that you would expect to be fostered in a Boarding House, Richard and his team of tutors instil values of manners and effort within Boyne House boys.
+Beyond the family feel that you would expect to be fostered in a Boarding House, Andrew and his team of tutors instil values of manners and effort within Boyne House boys.
 The boys are encouraged and educated to be very polite, to look after each other, to be grateful to those who go out of their way for them and to know how to host guests.